 Notes

-- Peanut butter: It's very important to use natural peanut butter with no added oils.
-There should only be 1 to 2 ingredients: "peanuts" and sometimes "salt" is added.
+- Peanut butter: It's important to use natural peanut butter with no added oils.
+There should only be 1 to 2 ingredients: "peanuts" and sometimes "salt."
 Either creamy or crunchy peanut butter will work.
-The cookies will not bake properly if you use a peanut butter with added oils.
+The cookies will not bake properly if you use a peanut butter with added oils.Â

 - Use a different nut butter: You can substitute the peanut butter with the same amount of a natural nut butter.
 Almond butter would be a great option.
 Make sure there are no added oils in the nut butter.

-- Use sugar instead: You can replace the maple syrup with ¾ cup of powdered sugar.
+- Use powdered sugar instead: You can replace the maple syrup with ¾ cup of powdered sugar.
 The cookies will be a bit softer and sweeter.

 - Equipment: 1½ tablespoon cookie scooper; baking sheet; mixing bowl, measuring cups or food scale; airtight container for storage.